PinguimBots/VSSS/docs/README.md

 Navigate to this folder, open it and you're done!

 > *Note*: You may need to run `$ xhost +local:docker` on the host machine
 > to share the host's x11 to docker.

 > *Note*: The extention may not work if you are using vscodium instead of vscode.

 ## Running the project

-Firstly, setup the build system with `meson build`, this will create all the build files in the folder `build`.
+Firstly, setup the build system with:

+    $ meson build

-From then on just run `ninja -C build` to build and then run the executable as normal.
+This will create all the build files in the folder `build`, from then on just build with ninja and run the executable with:

+    $ ninja -C build && ./build/vsss